7 Habits of People Who Lost 30+ Pounds

 Bear in mind that skipping breakfast won’t entirely make or break your weight-loss efforts.
 In fact, a small number of folks will skip this meal to lose weight through intermittent fasting.

 A breakfast with a balance of protein, fat, and carbohydrates (high in fiber) — like two eggs scrambled with vegetables and maybe ¼ of an avocado, ½ cup of oatmeal, and 1 cup of fruit — can set the tone for the rest of day.

 All this can build up to better food choices throughout the day, so you’ll be able to breeze by your coworker’s batch of brownies.

 5. They prioritize daily exercise

-Almost all (90 percent) registry participants exercise for about 1 hour every day.
+Almost all (90 percent) registry participants exercise for about one hour every day.
 This habit is especially effective because nutrition works hand in hand with exercise to promote weight loss.
-Additionally, working out can help build more defined muscles.

-The most effective way to change your body composition is to add strength training and/or high-intensity interval training (HIIT) to your workout routine.
-Besides helping you slip into that little black dress, surprising exercise benefits include improvements in sleep, mood, and productivity.
+Besides helping you slip into that little black dress, exercise benefits include improvements in sleep, mood, and productivity.

 6. They weigh in weekly

 The scale can feel like a constant reminder that your goal weight is far away.
 People dread weighing in mostly because they don’t like the number they see.

 This not only helps those with weight-loss success stories stay focused on their goals, but that number on the scale can also be the motivation to implement healthy habits in the first place.

 It’s a good idea to weigh in occasionally, but guilt-tripping yourself each time you step on a scale is a big no-no.